 It normally takes six weeks to heal, but symptoms can continue for three months.
-In some circumstances this injury may need surgical repair.

-Pain and Swelling:
+Pain, Swelling and Pins and Needles:

 Your shoulder may be swollen and you will have some pain.
 Take pain medication as prescribed.
 You can use an ice pack or bag of frozen peas wrapped in a damp towel to help with your pain.
 Put this on your shoulder for up to 15 minutes every few hours.
 Make sure the ice is not in direct contact with your skin.